mtgatracker/mtgatracker/logging_in.md

 # How to log in to inspector

 Howdy!
 You probably got dumped here after attempting to log in to [MTGA Tracker: Inspector](https://inspector.mtgatracker.com/) for the first time.
-Unfortunately, we need to verify your identity before we allow you to log in to MTGATracker: Inspector.
+Unfortunately, we need to verify that you own the MTGA account you're trying to log in with before we allow you to log in to MTGATracker: Inspector.

 We'll be happy to get you set up over in the discord; simply join our server using [this link](https://discord.gg/j5u76j2).
 Once you've joined the server, our bot will send you a PM with the next instructions.
 Note that you will need to complete at least one game with the tracker running before our systems will be able to verify you.